A Scalable Generative Graph Model with Community Structure: BTER Generative Graph Model

 Our goal is to show that it is possible to have a highly scalable implementation of the BTER method.
 The main goal is to have \emph{independent edge insertions} so that the edge generation can be parallelized.

 As stated, Phase 2 edge insertions must happen after Phase 1, because we need to know the excess degrees.
-We parallelize this process by computing the \emph{expected excess degree}.
-Given all the input parameters, we can precompute the expected excess degree for any vertex (this requires the compact representations and data structures) during the preprocessing.
-From this, we can precompute the total number of Phase 1 and Phase 2 edges.
+We parallelize this process by computing the \emph{expected} excess degree.
+Given all the input parameters, we can precompute the expected excess degree for any vertex (this requires compact representations and data structures) during the preprocessing.
+From this, we can precompute the total number of Phase~1 and Phase 2 edges.

 To perform a parallel edge insertion, we first decide randomly whether this should be a Phase 1 or Phase 2 edge.
-For a Phase 1 edge, we select a random affinity block (with the appropriate probability) and connect two uniform members of the block.
+For a Phase 1 edge, we select a random affinity block (with the appropriate probability) and create an edge between two distinct randomly selected block members.
 For a Phase 2 edge, we perform a Chung-Lu edge insertion based on expected excess degrees.
 Because every edge is generated independently, there will be duplicates, but these are discarded in the final graph.

-Given the structure of parallel edge insertion, the main challenges in developing a scalable implementation are as follows: \begin{compactitem} \item \textbf{Preprocessing data structures.} A na\"ive implementation of the preprocessing step would require $O(n)$ variables and storage.
+Given the structure of parallel edge insertion, the main challenges in developing a scalable implementation are as follows: \begin{compactitem} \item \textbf{Preprocessing data structures.} A na\"ive implementation of the preprocessing step would require $O(n)$ variables and storage by storing the Phase 1 and Phase 2 degree of every node.
 We design compact representations and data structures for the affinity blocks.
-This contains all the relevant information with minimal storage. \item \textbf{Repeats in Phase 1.} A direct parallel implementation of Phase 1 leads to many repeated edges, and this affects the overall degree distribution when edge repeats are removed.
-We model this problem as a \emph{coupon collector problem} and give formulas for the number of extra Phase 1 edges to be inserted to rectify this. \item \textbf{The degree-1 problem of Phase 2.} A parallel implementation of Phase 2 results in numerous degree $1$ vertices becoming isolated.
-We use a fix for this proposed in~\cite{FRD-arXiv-1210.5288}, which is different than the one proposed int he original BTER paper \cite{SeKoPi12}. \end{compactitem} Once these issues are addressed, we have an embarrassingly parallel edge generation algorithm that requires only $O(\log \dmax)$ work per edge.
+This contains all the relevant information with minimal storage. \item \textbf{Repeats in Phase 1.} Independent edge generation in Phase 1 leads to many repeated edges without enough distinct edges, and this affects the overall degree distribution when edge repeats are removed.
+We show how to determine the number of extra Phase 1 edges to be inserted to rectify this. \item \textbf{The degree-1 problem of Phase 2.} A parallel implementation of Phase 2 results in numerous degree-1 vertices becoming isolated.
+We use a fix for this discussed in \Sec{cl}, which is different than the one proposed in the original BTER paper \cite{SeKoPi12}. \end{compactitem} Once these issues are addressed, we have an embarrassingly parallel edge generation algorithm that requires only $O(\log \dmax)$ work per edge.
 The remainder of this section gives an in-depth but informal presentation of our implementation.
-A detailed algorithm specification is provided in the appendix.
+Detailed algorithm specifications at pseudo-code level are also provided.